till-s/hidclient/README.md

 ## Modifications Introduced by This Fork

-This fork adds support for taking keyboard-input (and keyboard-input only) from the current TTY instead of the input/event devices.
+This fork adds support for taking keyboard input (and keyboard input only) from the current TTY instead of the input/event devices.
 This means that there is no interoperability problem with X; no tweaks are necessary and it is trivial to use `hidclient` in a terminal window while using other